vrtxforge/DelaunayTriangulationAlgorithmUnity/README.md

-# Delaunay Triangulation in Unity
+# Delaunay Triangulation in Unity 6

-This project implements Delaunay triangulation in Unity using a coroutine-based simulation.
+This project implements Delaunay triangulation in Unity 6 using a coroutine-based simulation.
 It visualizes the triangulation process step-by-step, allowing for customizations through Unity Inspector parameters.
 This can be useful for understanding the mechanics of triangulation and is suitable for educational and experimental purposes in 2D computational geometry.

+## Important Notes
+- **In Development**: This project is still in development.
+Features may change, and improvements are ongoing.
+- **Boundary Limitations**: The simulation is currently limited to a perfect square boundary (or any simple shape without concaves).
+Future versions may support more complex shapes.
+- **Basic Visualization**: The Delaunay triangulation visualization is basic and primarily serves educational purposes.
+Further enhancements may be added to improve visual clarity and user interaction.

 ## Features
 - Generates a set of random points within specified bounds and triangulates them.